ESSA Overview

 In December 2015, the Every Student Succeeds Act (ESSA) was signed into law.
 ESSA amended and reauthorized the 50-year-old Elementary and Secondary Education Act (ESEA) of 1965.

-ESEA is a federal education law with longstanding commitment to equal opportunity for all students.
+ESEA is a federal education law with a longstanding commitment to equal opportunity for all students.
 The new ESSA law builds on key areas of progress in recent years made possible by the efforts of educators, communities, parents, and students across the country.
 ESSA includes provisions that will help to ensure success for students and schools; below are just a few.
 The law:

 1. Advances equity by upholding critical protections for America's disadvantaged and high-need students